 Welcome to the European IPPC Bureau (EIPPCB)

-The European IPPC Bureau is an action of the Sustainable Production and Consumption Unit of the Institute for Prospective Technological Studies (IPTS).
+The European IPPC Bureau is part of the Sustainable Production and Consumption Unit of the Institute for Prospective Technological Studies (IPTS).
 The IPTS is one of the seven scientific institutes of the European Commission's Joint Research Centre (JRC).

 The European Integrated Pollution Prevention and Control (IPPC) Bureau (EIPPCB) was set up in 1997 to organise an exchange of information between Member States, industry and non-governmental organisations promoting environmental protection on Best Available Techniques (BAT), associated monitoring and developments in them.